-- Generators NRG Energy, NextEra Energy Resources and Vistra Energy filed comments with the Public Utility Commission of Texas (PUCT) last week arguing that transmission and distribution (T&D) utilities cannot not legally own battery storage under existing state rules.
+- Generators NRG Energy, NextEra Energy Resources and Vistra Energy filed comments with the Public Utility Commission of Texas (PUCT) last week arguing that transmission and distribution (T&D) utilities cannot legally own battery storage under existing state rules.

 - Many others, including storage developer Tesla and investor-owned utility Oncor Electric, argued storage ownership is permitted through the Public Utility Regulatory Act (PURA), which governs the state's grid.
 Grid operator Electric Reliability Council of Texas (ERCOT) skipped the question in its comments as part of the rulemaking docket.